The Best Men's Backpacking Sleeping Bags of 2017

 Sea to Summit Spark III

-If you're on a trip where weight and space are your main priority but you need more than an ultralight quilt, the Sea to Summit Spark III is hard to beat.
-This 22 oz. bag is warm enough for nearly any 3-season backpacking or summer alpine climbing trip (and it carries a legit OutdoorGearLab-tested rating for 25 F).
-The Spark III packs down the smallest of any bag reviewed, easily fitting into the corner of your pack; it won't remind you it's there until you crawl in for a well-deserved rest.
-The Spark Sp III is a high quality, lightweight, traditional mummy style sleeping bag.
-It is built with the lightest 10D shell fabric reviewed, 850+ Ultra Dry Down, and a 1/3 length side zip that keeps weight to a minimum.
-Sea to Summit also has your lightweight summer night needs covered with the Spark I, which weighs less than 13 ounces!
+If you're on a trip where weight and space are your number one priority, but you need something more significant than an ultralight quilt, the Sea to Summit Spark III is hard to beat.
+This one pound 6 ounce bag is plenty warm enough for nearly any 3-season backpacking trip or summer alpine climbing trip (and it carries a legit OutdoorGearLab tested rating for 25 F).
+The Spark III packs down the smallest of any bag in our review, easily fitting into the corner of your pack; it won't remind you it's there until you crawl in for a well-deserved good night's sleep.
+The Spark III is a high quality, super light-weight, traditional mummy style sleeping bag.
+It is smartly styled with the lightest 10D shell fabric in our review, 850+ Ultra-Dry Down, and a mere 1/3 length side zip keep the weight to an absolute minimum.

 Smallest packed size in our review